 What does the Coolproducts campaign want?

-- Regulations should cover a broad range of products, including rooflights and power operated windows.
-Ecodesign requirements could also help promote efficient solutions or at least remove the worst-performing products from the market.
+Regulations that cover a broad range of products, including roof windows and power operated windows.
+Ecodesign requirements could help promote efficient solutions and remove the worst-performing products from the market.

 An energy label, to help consumers differentiate products by their performance, and reward innovative industry.